renpy/renpy/sphinx/source/environment_variables.rst

 ``RENPY_EDIT_PY``
     The path to an .edit.py file telling Ren'Py how to invoke a text editor.
-    See :ref:`text-editor-integration` for more information.
+    See :doc:`editor` for more information.

 ``RENPY_GL_ENVIRON``
     Sets the OpenGL texture environment.